Chen Zhuo 陳拙

 Included in the Song dynasty compendium called Shilin Guangji

-There are some details of Chen's life in the essay below.
-Those details are also outlined in Xu Jian's Introductory History of the Qin, p.57 (中文).
+There are a few details of Chen's life in the essay below.
+Those details are also outlined in Xu Jian's Outline History of the Qin, Chapter 5.
+A; p.57 (中文).
 There it says he worked in the "京兆戸曹 Jingzhao Hucao" - the Revenue Department of Chang'an - but he is also referred to as 陳拙參軍 Chen Zhuo Canjun.
 "Canjun" should mean he was an administrator in a military district (Kroll).

-Xu Jian's Outline History, Chapter 5.
-A. (pp.57-8) also comments briefly on the particular importance of Chen Zhuo's explanations of finger techniques.
+Xu Jian's Outline History, pp.57-58 also comments briefly on the particular importance of Chen Zhuo's explanations of finger techniques.
 He then comments on them further in Chapter 5.
 C. (pp.76-7), though see in particular this footnote.

 The fingering explanations are also mentioned by Wang Shixiang in his essay on Guangling San.